Estimate airline passengers using OpenNN

 There are two columns and 144 rows.
 The variables in this problem are:

 We need to preprocess the data for the forecasting model.
-This involves setting lag values and defining the number of steps ahead before transforming the data using:
+This involves setting past time steps values and defining the number of future steps before transforming the data using:

-To get the input and target variable number, we use the following command:
+To get the input and target variable numbers, we use the following command:

 For more information on the data set methods, see the DataSet class.